-Note that each Instagram post is meticulously edited to create a very attractive image.
-Wong makes $12K per month selling various products with the dropshipping business model.
+Note that each Instagram post is meticulously edited to fit a specific mood and vibe.
+Wong makes $12K per month on Instagram selling various products with the dropshipping business model.

 1) Master Instagram for Business

-2) Master Instagram Ecommerce Shopping Apps Integration
+3) Master Instagram Ecommerce Shopping Apps Integration

 Instagram comes with limited shoppability, which requires some ingenuity to make it work for business.
 However, the ecommerce shopping feature can be seamlessly integrated with apps specifically designed for a Shopify store.

-Try out some apps, so you’ll be able to see for yourself which ones would allow you to publish products, along with their pricing and specifications on separate pages.
+Try out some apps, so you’ll be able to see for yourself which ones let you publish products, along with their pricing and specifications on separate pages.

-3) Master Instagram Do’s and Don’ts
+4) Master Instagram Do’s and Don’ts

 It also limits the number of hashtags to include, so you can’t just spam your Instagram account with more than 30 hashtags that aren’t related to the content of the post.
+No cheating!

 According to Sprout Social, the ideal length of Instagram captions is between 138 to 150 characters.
 For ad captions, stick with 125 characters.
 The optimal number of hashtags is between 5 to 10, even though 20+ is possible but not recommended.

-4) Master Instagram Filters and Photography
+5) Master Instagram Filters and Photography